-problems concerning the proper functioning of the 2000 Convention, Central Authorities are encouraged to engage in dialogue and, where a group of Central Authorities share a common problem, consideration should be given to having joint meetings which might, in some cases, be facilitated by the Permanent Bureau of the HCCH.460
+problem, consideration should be given to having joint meetings which might, in some cases, be facilitated by the Permanent Bureau of the HCCH.445

-- The text of Article 30 intentionally contains no qualifying language as to the identity of the public authorities or other bodies which may carry out these tasks.
-461 This is to avoid unduly limiting the scope of the bodies which may be able to provide assistance.
-Where possible and appropriate, such bodies should carry out, at the request of Central Authorities, searches in databases under their responsibilities to assist with discovering the whereabouts of the adult. - 41.2011.29 It should be noted that Article 30 leaves open the possibility for competent authorities other than Central Authorities to request information directly from the Central Authority of another Contracting Party, or to communicate directly amongst each other.462 - F.E.
-Situations where it is obligatory for competent authorities to cooperate / communicate

-Articles 33 and 34 - 11.2111.30 The 2000 Convention sets out two situations wherein cooperation and communication between competent authorities is obligatory.
+- 11.28 The text of Article 30 intentionally contains no qualifying language as to the identity of the public authorities or other bodies which may carry out these tasks.446 This is to avoid unduly limiting the scope of the bodies which may be able to provide assistance.
+Where possible and appropriate, such bodies should carry out, at the request of Central Authorities, searches in databases under their responsibilities to assist with discovering the whereabouts of the adult. - 11.29 It should be noted that Article 30 leaves open the possibility for competent authorities other than Central Authorities to request information directly from the Central Authority of another Contracting Party, or to communicate directly amongst each other.447 - E. Situations where it is obligatory for competent authorities to cooperate / communicate Articles 33 and 34 - 11.30 The 2000 Convention sets out two situations wherein cooperation and communication between competent authorities is obligatory.
 It should be noted that these obligations are not placed specifically on Central Authorities but on any competent authorities that wish to take, or have taken (in the case of Art.
-34), a measure of protection under the Convention.
-However, it is anticipated that the communication and cooperation required by Articles 33 and 34 will take place through, or with the assistance of, the relevant Central Authority / Authorities.
-Article 33 stipulates that the competent authority having urisdiction under Articles 5 to 8 in the requesting Contracting Party shall first consult with the Central Authority or other competent authority" of the requested Contracting Party, prior to placing the adult in an institution in their territory. - (a) When a competent authority is contemplating the placement of an adult in an institution / facility
+34), a measure of protection under the Convention.448 However, it is anticipated that the communication and cooperation required by Articles 33 and 34 will take place through, or with the assistance of, the relevant Central Authority / Authorities.
+Article 33 stipulates that the authority having jurisdiction under Articles 5 to 8 "shall first consult with the Central Authority or other competent authority" of the requested Contracting Party, prior to placing the adult in an institution in their territory. - (a) When a competent authority is contemplating the placement of an adult in an institution / facility

-41.2211.31 Article 33, which has already been mentioned in the context of the ground for non-recognition under Article 22(2)(e), 464 sets out the only procedure for compulsory consultation in the Convention.
+- 11.31 Article 33, which has already been mentioned in the context of the ground for non-recognition under Article 22(2)(e),449 sets out the only procedure for compulsory consultation in the Convention. - 11.32 This provision arises when competent authorities with jurisdiction under Articles 5 to 8 are contemplating the placement of the adult in institutional care, or any other facility intended for their protection, in another Contracting Party.450

-There is no requirement for the Central Authorities to delegate tasks to "duly accredited" bodies, such as that found in Art.
+446 There is no requirement for the Central Authorities to delegate tasks to "duly accredited" bodies, such as that found in Art.
 9 of the Convention of 29 May 1993 on Protection of Children and Co-operation in Respect of Intercountry Adoption.